 - 3 tbsp of warm water, 105°F-110°F

 - 6 tbsp unsalted butter, melted, plus a few more tbsp to brush on top of rolls

 - sea salt for sprinkling on top, optional

-- Proof your yeast by combing the dry yeast with your sugar and warm water.
+- Proof the yeast by combing the dry yeast with the sugar and warm water.
 Let this mixture sit for approximately 5 minutes.
 It will look very frothy when it's ready.

-- Meanwhile, melt your butter in a medium saucepan with your milk.
+- Meanwhile, melt the butter in a medium saucepan with the milk.
 Cook until butter has melted and milk is lukewarm.
 Remove from heat and set saucepan aside.

-- Stop to add your cup of all-purpose flour in before attaching the hook attachment to your mixer.
+- Stop the mixer to add your cup of all-purpose flour in before attaching the hook attachment to your mixer.
 Knead the dough for about 5 minutes, or until most of the dough has pulled away from the sides of the bowl.
-Use your wooden spoon to scrape up any bits of dough off the sides and use floured hands to mold your dough into a compact shape.
+Use a wooden spoon to scrape up any bits of dough off the sides of the bowl and use floured hands to transfer your dough out of the bowl and into a compact shape.

 - Place your dough ball into a greased bowl and roll it around in the bowl so that it's covered in oil.
 Cover with plastic wrap and let dough rise for 1 hour in a warm, draft-free place (or until dough has doubled in size).